-“Paul’s death was avoidable and the outcome of this case sends a clear message to those who operate similar businesses that if they choose to operate in such a grossly negligent way, they are liable to prosecution as well as having to live with the potential deadly consequences,” Page said.
+“Paul’s death was avoidable.
+The outcome of this case sends a clear message to those who operate similar businesses that if they choose to operate in such a grossly negligent way, they are liable to prosecution as well as having to live with the potential deadly consequences,” Page said.

-Wilson, 38, placed an order at an Indian restaurant in North Yorkshire owned by Zaman – an establishment where he had eaten before.
-He had specified that his food needed to be free of peanuts due to his severe peanut allergy.
+Wilson, 38, placed an order at an Indian restaurant in North Yorkshire owned by Zaman in January 2014.
+He’d eaten at the establishment before.
+Wilson specified that his food needed to be free of peanuts due to his severe peanut allergy.
 The police investigation would show that restaurant staff led Wilson to believe his meal would be safe.

-Wilson, who worked in the hospitality industry and was familiar with avoiding his allergens and catering to food-allergic customers, was handed takeout containers that clearly said “no nuts” on the lid and receipt – indicating that it was safe for him to eat – and headed home.
 Tragically, the chicken tikka masala and onion bhaji he ordered would be his last meal.
-Wilson’s roommate found him in the bathroom just before midnight, dead from an anaphylactic reaction – the barely touched food still on the kitchen table.
+Wilson’s roommate found him in the bathroom just before midnight.
+He was dead from an anaphylactic reaction – and his barely touched food was still on the kitchen table.

-A joint investigation between local police and North Yorkshire Trading Standards revealed that Zaman, who owns six restaurants, was more than $430,000 (USD) in debt.
+An investigation by local police and North Yorkshire Trading Standards revealed that Zaman, who owns six restaurants, was more than $430,000 (USD) in debt.
 In an effort to cut costs, police confirmed that Zaman had purposely contacted his food supplier to change his ingredients from almond powder to a cheaper ground-nut mix containing peanuts.